turris-cz/sentinel-sn/docs/snbox.rst

 .. automethod:: sn.msgloop.SNBox.__init__

-   **Do not forget** to call ancesor of the method if you need to overload it.
+   **Do not forget** to call ancestor of the method if you need to overload it.

 .. automethod:: sn.msgloop.SNBox.check_configuration
 .. automethod:: sn.msgloop.SNBox.get_processed_message
 .. automethod:: sn.msgloop.SNBox.process_result
 .. automethod:: sn.msgloop.SNBox.teardown_box

-   **Do not forget** to call ancesor of the method if you need to overload it.
+   **Do not forget** to call ancestor of the method if you need to overload it.

 Final-box programmer
 --------------------